Lime Bast Days

 Join Sally Pointer and Chiz Harward for a unique day in beautiful Gloucestershire woodlands helping with the lime bast harvest and learning and practicing all the stages from processing the bark to finished items.
 Places are strictly limited:

-Everyone will receive a copy of our newly published illustrated handbook packed with history, botany and information on all the processes covered during the day.
+Everyone will receive a copy of our newly-published illustrated handbook packed with history, botany and information on all the processes covered during the day.

 Your Tutors:

-Sally Pointer is an archaeologist and heritage educator specialising in techniques that span thousands of years.
+Sally Pointer is an archaeologist and heritage educator specialising in techniques that span thousands of years..

 Useful information:

-We will be working in this actively managed woodland and will continue in all but the most inclement weather.
+We will be working in an actively managed woodland and will continue in all but the most inclement weather.
 Don't worry though, there will be a fire and shelter!
-Wear strong shoes or boots, layered clothing and bring good gloves and waterproofs.

-The kettle will be on throughout, and light snacks such as biscuits and a bread-and-soup lunch will be provided, but bring extra food if you think you may need it
+Access and parking will involve driving along forest tracks, but is fine for normal cars.
+The kettle will be on all day and light snacks such as biscuits and a bread-and-soup lunch will be provided, but bring extra food if you think you may need it.

 Processed bast and other coppice products will also be available for purchase.